alofeoluwafemi/klay-oracle-presentation/Slide-1.md

 **Such as:**

-What is the price of KLAY to send a user for $1000 worth of USDT deposited?
-Generate a unique random number that can’t be guessed or predetermined.
-What is the current price of one ounce of Gold for a derivative smart contract?
-What s the weather like in Sydney?
+What is the cost in KLAY to send a user for a deposit of $1000 in USDT?
+Create a distinct, unpredictable random number that is impossible to predict or guess.
+How much does an ounce of gold currently cost for a derivative smart contract?
+How is the climate in Sydney?

-This and many more are Off-chain data needed by smart contracts built for a robust full purpose and not just simply for sending and receiving tokens.
+Off-chain data like this and many others are required by smart contracts because they were designed for more than just exchanging tokens.

 [Slide 2](https://github.com/alofeoluwafemi/klay-oracle-presentation/blob/master/Slide-2.md)